Enryun/TutorialKit/README.md

 For more details on using Swift Package Manager, visit [Apple's Swift Package Manager documentation](https://swift.org/package-manager/).

 ### CocoaPods

+[CocoaPods](http://cocoapods.org/) is a dependency manager for Objective-C, which automates and simplifies the process of using 3rd-party libraries in your projects.
+See the [Get Started](http://cocoapods.org/#get_started) section for more details.

 Add the following entry to your Podfile: